kubevirt/kubevirt-ansible/playbooks/kubevirt-web-ui/README.md

 - `kubevirt_web_ui_image_name`
   - example: docker.io/mareklibra/kubevirt-web-ui:f679e704219f58aea97a1433ea01e7c7227afc7d
   - The docker image with the kubevirt-web-ui application

+### Optional Variables:
 - `openshift_master_default_subdomain`
   - example: `router.default.svc.cluster.local`
   - Used for composition of web-ui's public URL
 - `public_master_hostname`
   - example: `master:8443`
   - Public URL of your first master node, used for composition of public `console` URL for redirects
+  - If not set, the default is retrieved from openshift-ansible deployment

 ## How To Run
 ### Prerequisities